 All fees for parking permits are set by the University.
-All parking permits must be obtained at the Cashier's Office.
+All parking permits must be obtained In the Office of Student Experience.

-Purchasing a new vehicle or changing from the vehicle originally registered requires a replacement permit, which may be obtained from the Cashier's Office free of charge if the remains of the original permit are returned; otherwise, a replacement fee of \$5.00 is required.
+Purchasing a new vehicle or changing from the vehicle originally registered requires a replacement permit, which may be obtained from the Office of Student Experience free of charge if the remains of the original permit are returned; otherwise, a replacement fee of \$5.00 is required.